 - Orange-colored positions requires a certification.

-- DO NOT delete your name without also alerting Laura Abplanalp to ensure we do not have a lapse in coverage.
+- DO NOT delete your name without also alerting Krista Jackson to ensure we do not have a lapse in coverage.

 All race workers, unless members of USSA, must fill out the USSA Volunteer Competition Worker Registration form.
 Please print in advance if possible.

-Food – AM pick-up/set-up/cleanup: Pick up the bagels/muffins/fruit/water from Wegmans Canandaigua Store at 7am; set up food in the yurt, stand by to ensure volunteers and officials are fed.
-Coffee will be delivered to the yurt by Carver’s.
-Work with Carver’s kitchen (Sunset Lodge) if coffee refill is required.
-Clean up (any remaining food can be collected and made available for lunch).
+Food – AM pick up/set up/cleanup: Pick up the bagels/muffins/fruit/water from Wegmans Canandaigua Store at 7am at customer service desk.
+Set up food in the yurt, stand by to ensure volunteers and officials are fed.
+Clean up- any remaining food can be collected and made available for lunch.

-Food Lunch set-up/cleanup: Set up warm food with subs, ensure volunteers and officials are fed, work with Carver’s kitchen (Sunset Lodge) if coffee refill is required, clean up once all volunteers and officials have had lunch and returned to the hill.
+Food – Lunch pick up/set up: Pick up subs and salad from Wegmans Canandaigua Store at 10:30am at the catering department.
+Set up in the yurt.
+Ensure volunteers and officials are fed.
+Clean up once all volunteers and officials have had lunch and returned to the hill.

 Coach and Volunteer Registration: Be in the yurt at 7am.
 Sign-in all Volunteers (Volunteers that are on the hill sign USSA waiver), sign-in all Coaches – ensure they are on the accredited list, have them sign in with USSA number, provide ‘Coach’ lift ticket for non-BMRC coaches, provide ‘Official’ lift ticket for Technical Delegate (TD) and any other non-BMRC Officials.

-Competitor Registration: Be in the yurt at 7am.
+Competitor Registration-: Be in the yurt at 7am.
 Check-in all competitors – collect money if balance due, provide bib.
 Provide lift tickets to non-BMRC competitors ONLY (note on bib-order print-out).
-For walk-ins, have them fill out registration form, check USSA and NYSSRA status (Race Secretary Mary Webber and/or Laura Abplanalp will help), collect race fee.
+For walk-ins, have them fill out registration form, check USSA and NYSSRA status (Race administrators Laura Abplanalp and Krista Jackson will help), collect race fee.